cscart/docs/developer_guide/addons/compatibility/adapting_424_to_431.rst

 ********************************************
-Adapt Your Add-Ons & Themes To CS-Cart 4.3.1
+Adapt Your Add-Ons & Themes to CS-Cart 4.3.1
 ********************************************

 Settings